 Recent media reports of increased security for an MP following death threats and a man admitting in court to a murder plot against a female MP demonstrate the very serious – and continuing – level of intimidation experienced by some MPs and public servants.

-These deeply shocking examples reiterate the evidence we heard as part of our review in 2017.
+These deeply shocking examples reiterate the evidence we heard as part of our 2017 review into intimidation in public life.
 We were told personal stories and hard evidence of vile misogynistic, racist, and antisemitic abuse; candidates and activists being physically threatened; death threats and threats of sexual violence.
 The level and intensity of intimidation – particularly against women, LGBT or those of a black or minority ethnic background - convinced the Committee that urgent, concerted action was required.
-We went on to make a number of important recommendations in our major report published last December, intended to protect the diversity, vibrancy and integrity or public life.
+We went on to make a number of important recommendations in our major report on intimidation published last December, intended to protect the diversity, vibrancy and integrity or public life.

 In particular, we called on:

 - Government to bring forward legislation to shift the liability of illegal content online towards social media companies;

 - Social media companies to ensure they are able to make decisions quickly and consistently on the takedown of intimidatory content online;

 - Government to consult on the introduction of a new offence in electoral law of intimidating Parliamentary candidates and party campaigners;

 - The political parties to work together to develop a joint code of conduct on intimidatory behaviour during election campaigns by December 2018.
 The code should be jointly enforced by the political parties; and

 - The National Police Chiefs Council to ensure that local police forces have sufficient training to enable them to effectively investigate offences committed through social media.